 Other XCell Stealth Phones use automatic calibration when a new SIM card is inserted.

 To make operation easier, the most important monitoring and warning functions are also displayed on the start screen.
 Since the main home screen looks anonymous and like any other smartphone, simply swiping the screen will bring up all of the monitoring functions on the screen.

 IMEI engine, IMSI engine and other software components are moved to a separate partition (sandbox) for faster and smoother operation.
-The system restart has been suppressed in case of abnormal network properties (i.e. generated by IMSI catcher / GSM interceptor).
+The system restart has been suppressed in case of abnormal network properties (i.e. generated by IMSI Catcher and GSM interceptor).

 Continuous scanning on the network is a background process that never stops.
-The phone searches for GSM / SS7 threats.
+The Stealth Phone searches for GSM and SS7 threats.
 Also works in airplane mode.
 As a result, the battery discharges faster than normal cell phones.
-The battery lasts up to 3 days.

-No other secure cell phones come with a free (or not) testing tool.
+No other secure cell phones come with a testing tool.